If you want to know how to choose the best homeschool math curriculum for your child, you’re in the right place.

-5 Tips To Choose The Best Homeschool Math Curriculum
+6 Simple Tips To Choose The Best Homeschool Math Curriculum

-1. Neurodiversity Should Drive Educational Planning
+1. Learning Styles & Wiring Should Drive Educational Planning

-Here is the reality.
+Here’s the reality.

 Kids with ADHD, Autism, dyslexia and other outside-the-box learning styles are often served very well when homeschooled.